 Welcome to the Taos Institute’s first self-paced online course:

-Co-Creating Futures – An Introduction to Social Construction
+NEW: Co-Creating Futures – An Introduction to Social Construction

 In this new self-paced online course, Ken Gergen introduces the transformative ideas of social construction, challenging traditional notions of objectivity, truth, and knowledge.
-Emphasizing that our views of reality emerge through our relationships, the course explores the powers and limitations of language, the design of dialogues, and the resolution of conflict.
+Emphasizing that our views of reality emerge through our relationships, the course explores the powers and limitations of language, the design of dialogues, and the transformation of conflict.

 Author Bio